fwoodruff/AStarPathfinding/README.md

-# AStarPathfinding
+# A*-Pathfinding
-A Star Pathfinding with shortcut search
+A*-pathfinding with shortcut search

 I learned about and implemented the A*-pathfinding algorithm.
 I then came up with a function that finds detours that improve the A*-path when the heuristic is not admissible.